AstroMined/pygithub-mcp-server/docs/active_context.md

 These improvements are part of our broader schema validation expansion effort, ensuring that our Pydantic models properly validate input data before it reaches PyGithub methods.

-We're also continuing our transition to real GitHub API testing as our primary testing strategy, with minimal mocking only where absolutely necessary.
+We're now committed to completely eliminating mock-based testing in favor of real GitHub API testing.
 This approach will:
 - Verify actual API behavior with high confidence
-- Eliminate complex mock maintenance
+- Completely eliminate complex mock maintenance
 - Provide real error responses and rate limits
-- Serve as API documentation
+- Serve as documentation of actual API behavior
-- Reduce time spent debugging mock behavior
+- Eliminate time spent debugging mock behavior
+- Make tests more reliable and representative of real usage

 Current test status:
 - Schema validation tests: Significantly improved, with issues.py at 100% coverage